Sodbo/shared_heredity/04_psychometry/README.md

 This script counts loci genome-wide significant both for particular original trait and for SGCT.

 ## DEPICT
-This folder contains config files and script for DEPICT analysis for all traits.
+This folder contains config files and script for DEPICT analysis for all psychometric traits.